FirstTestStation/InterconnectIO_Master_Firmware/README.md

 * [`master.c`](master.c) is the main source file for the firmware.
 * [`CMakeLists.txt`](CMakeLists.txt) contains build instructions for CMake, including how to build the SCPI library.
 * [`pico_sdk_import.cmake`](pico_sdk_import.cmake) was (as usual) copied verbatim from the Pico SDK and allows CMake to interact with the SDK’s functionality.
-* [`raspberrypi-swd.cfg`](raspberrypi-swd.cfg) need to be copied on openocd interface folder (../.pico-sdk/openocd/0.12.0+dev/scripts/interface/) if GPIO pins is used to debug project.

 ## Installation